revature-js/innkeeper/README.md

 # Innkeeper
-This JavaScript application is an online system for managing accomodation and reimbursement logistics that incorporates various service features.
+This Angular application is an online system for managing accomodation and reimbursement logistics that incorporates various service features.
 It allows admins and associates to interact within a facilities portal.
 The environment is complete with Angular, Webpack, Mongo Driver, Express, and Node.

 ###### menu
 - [Description](#innkeeper)